shermanjoshua/dots/README.md

 ### Process (it's crazy easy)

-_Some tips..._
+> [!TIP] > _Some tips..._
+>

-Filenames are important here.
+> Filenames are important here.
-So are directories.
+> So are directories.
-`chezmoi` is a fickle bitch and it was intentionally built in a very opinionated way.
+> `chezmoi` is a fickle bitch and it was intentionally built in a very opinionated way.
-Don't waste time making it do stuff it doesn't want to!
+> Don't waste time making it do stuff it doesn't want to!

 #### Steps

 - You are already reading this, so you should either have or be able to download the release from the repo.
-  - Clone everything into a folder called `chezmoi` at `~/.local/share`
+  - You can clone this anywhere you like.
+This location will become your `source`.
+From there, `~/.local/share/chezmoi` will get created as your `target`, and the final drop point for everything on the machine (mostly `~`) becomes the `destination`.
 - `./install.sh` should already be executable, so test that and run it.
-If you don't have permissions, just `chmod +x ./install.sh` to run - BUT FIX THAT SHIT NOW!!!
-It's happened twice if you are reading this!!!
+If you don't have permissions, just `chmod +x ./install.sh` to run.
 - That's it.
 Shit should just install.
 The first time you open nvim, Lazy and Mason should just install everything automatically too.

 ### TODO

-[x] finish readme
+- [x] finish readme
-[x] add dashlane install
+- [x] add dashlane install
-[x] fix decrypt
+- [x] fix decrypt
-[x] pre-run installer
+- [x] pre-run installer
+- [ ] 1password install
+- [ ] test on virtual mac
+- [ ] pull files from blob storage

 See ROADMAP.md for more...